 To raise daughters that delight in God, they must see us delight in Him first.
 As they see in our lives that in His presence is “fullness of joy,” and at His right hand are “pleasures forevermore” (Ps 16:11), they will find that the secret to the satisfaction of their heart’s desire is truly realized in Christ.

 You see, none of this is overly complicated.
 Anyone can do the things that give a daughter security and stability.
 You must be present.
 You must be connected.
-You must be all there for her.
+As her father, you must be all there for her.

 Her View of Others